Leave No Dollar Behind

 Figure 7.
 Sharing using the linked account scope

 Shared cost is distributed only within the linked account boundary.
 In this example, neither account 2 nor account 3 get any allocation of shared cost.

 - Cost basis: Like in the rest of Cloudability, you choose the cost metric to use, such as Cost (Total), Cost (Adjusted) or Cost (Amortized)

-Can I use more than one Business Dimension to enable Cost Sharing?
+Can I use more than one business Ddmension to enable Cost Sharing?

-The current version allows users to enable Cost Sharing in one Business Dimension.
-If you have a use care requiring more than one Business Dimension, then please contact us as email@example.com.
+The current version allows users to enable Cost Sharing in one business dimension.
+If you have a use care requiring more than one business Dimension, then please contact us at email@example.com.
 We’d love to hear about it!

 Can I apply more than one mode of allocation?

 The current version allows one mode of allocation per Cost Sharing.
 Similarly, we’d love to hear about any use case you have that needs more than one allocation mode.
 Please reach out to us at firstname.lastname@example.org.

 How can I share the Cost Sharing result?